florian-ariasu/c-suffix-tree-implementation/README.md

 #### Memory Management
 - Dynamic allocation for all nodes
-- Proper initialization of pointers
+- Proper initialisation of pointers
 - Fixed-size arrays (27) for alphabet
 - Cleanup routines for all allocations